groonga/groonga/doc/source/reference/normalizers/normalizer_nfkc150.rst

 .. include:: ../../example/reference/normalizers/normalizer-nfkc150-unify-katakana-bu-sounds.log
 .. normalize   'NormalizerNFKC150("unify_katakana_bu_sound", true)'   "ヴァヴィヴヴェヴォヴ"   WITH_TYPES

+Here is an example of :ref:`normalizer-nfkc150-unify-to-katakana` option.
+This option normalize hiragana to katakana.

+.. groonga-command
+.. include:: ../../example/reference/normalizers/normalizer-nfkc150-unify-to-katakana.log
+.. normalize   'NormalizerNFKC150("unify_to_katakana", true)'   "ゔぁゔぃゔゔぇゔぉ"   WITH_TYPES

 Here is an example of :ref:`normalizer-nfkc150-unify-to-romaji` option.
 This option enables normalize hiragana and katakana to romaji as below.